5 Things I Learned as an Adult Learner

 With over 25 years of experience in early childhood/early childhood special education and currently a full-time Head Start Pre-K teacher and curriculum director, Michelle decided to add one more thing to her busy schedule – an early childhood bachelor's degree online.
 She started learning far more than she could have imagined!

 - It’s never too late to pursue your dreams and goals!
 I have always wanted to take the plunge into continuing my education, but it was never a good time in my life to start.
 With a busy lifestyle and family life, not to mention a full-time teaching job, I couldn’t imagine fitting one more thing into my schedule!
-Until I found out I can take it all online at Northwestern with help by a T.E.A.C.H Iowa grant.
+Until I found out I can take it all online at Northwestern with help by a T.E.A.C.H.
+Early Childhood ® Iowa Scholarship.
 They want to pay me to go back to school so that I can pursue my dream?
 NOW is the time!

 - It’s a balancing act